Bridging the Domain Gap: Self-Supervised 3D Scene Understanding with Foundation Models: Methodology

 \subsection{Object-level Multi-modal Knowledge Distillation}

 While the value of object-wise feature representations in downstream tasks like semantic segmentation and detection is well-proved~\cite{zhong2022regionclip, henaff2021efficient, wei2021aligning, bai2022point}, the generation of unsupervised masks presents a substantial challenge.
 Traditional techniques in computer vision, such as Felzenszwalb-Huttenlocher~\cite{felzenszwalb2004efficient} and super-pixel~\cite{achanta2012slic}, have been employed in earlier methods ~\cite{sautier2022image}.
 However, these techniques yield subpar masking results and cannot generate semantic labels, which hinders their ability to bridge the 3D-2D-text gap and leaves the potential of powerful language foundation models unrealized.
 The recent CLIP2Scene method~\cite{chen2023clip2scene} uses the MaskClip~\cite{zhou2021denseclip} model to generate dense semantic predictions, but it falls short of generating instance semantic results, which prevents object-level visual representations from being distilled into 3D models.
-The inferior outputs of MaskClip, Felzenszwalb-Huttenlocher, and super-pixel further impede 3D representation learning.
+The inferior quality outputs of MaskClip, Felzenszwalb-Huttenlocher, and super-pixel impede 3D representation learning.
+In contrast, our proposed Bridge3D method leverages high-quality masks obtained from foundation models to guide object-level knowledge distillation, thereby enhancing 3D scene understanding.